developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Method Access:

-* Class Method: This method can only be accessed via the API class object.
+* Class Method: This method can be accessed only via the API class object.
 	* <code>EB.Barcode.setDefault(<span class="text-info">SELF_INSTANCE: EB.Barcode</span> defaultInstance)</code>

 ### setProperties(<span class="text-info">HASH</span> propertyMap)
 This method will set the values of a list of properties for the API class.
-The propertyName must be a valid property for the class and must also not be read only.
+The propertyName must be a valid property for the class and must not be read-only.

 ####Parameters
 <ul><li>propertyMap : <span class='text-info'>HASH</span><p>Map of properties I want to set </p></li><ul><li><i>Object</i> : <span class='text-info'>STRING</span><p> </p></li></ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>